-Interest (including tax-exempt interest and exempt-interest dividends), dividends, rents, royalties, commissions, nonemployee compensation, and certain other payments (including broker and barter exchange transactions, compensation paid to an H-2A visa holder who did not furnish a TIN, reportable gross proceeds paid to attorneys, payment card and third-party network transactions, and certain payments made by fishing boat operators) may be subject to backup withholding at a 24% rate.
-To be subject to backup withholding, a payment must be a reportable interest (including tax-exempt interest and exempt-interest dividends) or dividend payment under section 6049(a), 6042(a), or 6044 (if the patronage dividend is paid in money or gualified check), or an "other" reportable payment under section 6041, 6041A(a), 6045, 6050A, 6050N, or 6050W.
+Interest (including tax-exempt interest and exempt-interest dividends), dividends, rents, royalties, commissions, NEC, and certain other payments (including broker and barter exchange transactions, compensation paid to an H-2A visa holder who did not furnish a TIN, reportable gross proceeds paid to attorneys, payment card and third-party network transactions, and certain payments made by fishing boat operators) may be subject to backup withholding at a 24% rate.
+To be subject to backup withholding, a payment must be a reportable interest (including tax-exempt interest and exemptinterest dividends) or dividend payment under section 6049(a), 6042(a), or 6044 (if the patronage dividend is paid in money or qualified check), or an "other"

+reportable payment under section 6041, 6041A(a), 6045, 6050A, 6050N, or 6050W.
 If the payment is one of these reportable payments, backup withholding will apply if:

-1. The payee fails to furnish his or her TIN to you;

-2. For interest, dividend, and broker and barter exchange accounts opened or instruments acquired after 1983, the payee fails to certify, under penalties of perjury, that the TIN provided is correct;

-3. The IRS notifies you to impose backup withholding because the payee furnished an incorrect TIN;

-4. For interest and dividend accounts or instruments, you are notified that the payee is subject to backup withholding (under section 3406(a)(1)(C)); or

-5. For interest and dividend accounts opened or instruments acquired after 1983, the payee fails to certify to you, under penalties of perjury, that he or she is not subject to backup withholding.
-See 4 under When to apply backup withholding below.

-6. The payment is also a withholdable payment under chapter 4 (sections 1471-1474) that is made to a recalcitrant account holder that is a U.S. non-exempt recipient, and you are a PFFI (including a Reporting Model 2 FFI) that elects to withhold under section 3406 to satisfy your withholding obligation under Treasury Regulations section 1.1471-4(b)(1).
-See Treasury Regulations section 1.1471-4(b)(3)(iii).
+- 1. The payee fails to furnish his or her TIN to you; - For interest, dividend, and broker and barter exchange accounts opened or instruments acquired after 1983, the payee fails to certify, under penalties of perjury, that the TIN provided is correct; - 3.
+The IRS notifies you to impose backup withholding because the payee furnished an incorrect TIN; - 4.
+For interest and dividend accounts or instruments, you are notified that the payee is subject to backup withholding (under section 3406(a)(1)(C)); or - 5.
+For interest and dividend accounts opened or instruments acquired after 1983, the payee fails to certify to you, under penalties of perjury, that he or she is not subject to backup withholding.
+See 4.
+Payee failure to certify that he or she is not subject to backup withholding under When to apply backup withholding, later. - 6.
+The payment is also a withholdable payment under Chapter 4 (sections 1471-1474) that is made to a recalcitrant account holder that is a U.S. nonexempt recipient, and you are a PFFI (including a Reporting Model 2 FFI) that elects to withhold under section 3406 to satisfy your withholding obligation under Regulations section 1.1471-4(b)(1).
+See Regulations section 1.1471-4(b)(3)(iii).

-If you do not collect and pay over backup withholding from affected payees as required, you CAUTION may become liable for any uncollected amount.
+If you do not collect and pay over backup withholding from affected payees as required, you may become liable for any uncollected amount.